DigDugData/Cicada-Zombies/README.md

 - Development of a final product possibly mobile app.

 ## Acknowledgements
-We would like to thank the following people for the helpful suggestions they made while we were working on this project: Roman Holowinsky, Steven Gubkin, Bailey Forster, Eugeniusz Tralle, Godfrey Dzhivhuho.
+We would like to thank the following people for the helpful suggestions they made while we were working on this project: Roman Holowinsky, Steven Gubkin, Bailey Forster, Alec Clott, Eugeniusz Tralle, Godfrey Dzhivhuho.

 ## References